MethaneRain/ncl-basics/README.md

 >>> (3)     time
 >>> (4)     hgt
 ```
 Sweet!
-So the variables are level, latitutes, longitudes, times, and actual pressure values.
+So the variables are levels, latitutes, longitudes, times, and actual heights.